 // Co-Founder, Creative Director, and Playtester

-Large part in the design process of cards as well as mechanics.
+Large part in the card creation process of cards as well as initial funding and mechanics.
 Also playtests the game.

 Q. White